Last Updated on March 30, 2021

 “Angry drunks” may experience mild irritation or anger due to alcohol, or become extremely violent or aggressive.
-Research has found that the effects of alcohol on aggression are more pronounced in people who think more about the “here and now” than about the future.
+Research has found that the effects of alcohol on aggression2 are more pronounced in people who think more about the “here and now” than about the future.

 3. The Affectionate Drunk

 Most of us know someone who goes from quiet and reserved to extremely touchy-feely when they are drunk.
 Alcohol lowers our inhibitions, and can make us more emotional.
 The combination makes some people more loving than usual when they’ve had too much to drink.

 There’s nothing wrong with being affectionate with people we are familiar with.
 However, alcohol can also lower our guard in the company of strangers, making us more likely to engage in risky sexual behavior.
 Studies show a link between increased alcohol consumption5 and unsafe sex—not to mention that drunk sex is not consensual sex.

 4. The Sloppy Drunk

 You probably know at least one person who’s intent on screaming “I’m not drunk!” while mascara runs down their cheeks.
 “Sloppy drunks” tend to overdo the alcohol, leading them to appear disheveled and engage in embarrassing behavior while drunk.

 Drinking too much can make even the best of us look “sloppy.”
 That’s because alcohol activates a receptor in the brain called TLR4, which impairs motor function6.
 This can lead to behavior changes like slurred words and stumbling when we are drunk.